What traineeships are and how young people can apply for one.

 You can apply for a traineeship if you’re:

 - have little or no work experience but are motivated to work

 - aged 16 to 24 - or 25 with an EHC plan - and qualified up to level 3

 Traineeships are free.
 The cost of training is given directly to training providers by the government.

 From the training provider you get:

-- support to improve your English and maths if you need it
+- support to improve your English, maths and digital skills if you need it

 From the employer you get:

 - a high-quality work placement of at least 70 hours